Sheikh-H/VenTory-Inventory-Manager/README.md

 * Real passwords.
 * Real financial information.
 * Confidential stock information.
+* Personal information.
+* API keys or other credentials.
 * Any other sensitive information.

+Any deployed demonstration environment should be treated as temporary and unsuitable for storing important or persistent data.

 The application should be treated as a demonstration of development skills rather than a production-ready business management platform.